tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### Auth context resolution

-The k8s pod launcher internally uses the k8s Python client.
+The Kubernetes pod launcher internally uses the Kubernetes Python client.
 The auth context resolution logic is as follows:

 1. If the current env is in a cluster, use `load_incluster_config` to load k8s context.
-1. If not, use default k8s active context to connect to remote cluster.
+1. If not, use default Kubernetes active context to connect to remote cluster.

 ### Pod launcher resiliency

 In this design section, we focused more on the launcher resiliency under `KubeflowDAGRunner`.
-In `AirflowDAGRunner`, the launcher code is running in the same process of Airflow orchestrator which we rely on Airflow to ensure its resiliency. `BeamDAGRunner`, however, is considered mainly for local testing purpose and we won't add support for it to be resilient.
+In `AirflowDAGRunner`, the launcher code is running in the same process of Airflow orchestrator, and we rely on Airflow to ensure the resiliency of the process.  `BeamDAGRunner`, however, is considered mainly for local testing purpose and we won't add support for it to be resilient.

 In `KubeflowDAGRunner`, a pipeline step will create two pods in order to execute user’s container:

-*   A launcher pod which contains the driver, k8s pod launcher, and publisher code.
+*   A launcher pod which contains the driver, Kubernetes pod launcher, and publisher code.
 *   A user pod with user’s container.

-A pod in k8s is not resilient by itself.
+A pod in Kubernetes is not resilient by itself.
 We will use Argo’s retry feature to make the launcher pod partially resilient.
 The details are as follows:

 *   Each Argo launcher step will be configured with a default retry count.
 *   Argo will retry the step in case of failure, no matter what type of error.
 *   The launcher container will create a tmp workdir in `pipeline_root`.
 *   It will keep intermediate results (for example, the ID of the created pod) in the tmp workdir.
-*   The k8s pod launcher will be implemented in a way that it will resume the operation based on the intermediate results in the tmp workdir.
+*   The Kubernetes pod launcher will be implemented in a way that it will resume the operation based on the intermediate results in the tmp workdir.
 *   The launcher will also record a permanent failure data in the tmp workdir so it won’t resume the operation in case of non-retriable failures.